Arkansas Blood Institute facing critical blood shortage

-LITTLE ROCK, Ark.- The Arkansas Blood Institute is reaching out to the public, calling for doners of all types, because of an emergency blood shortage.
+LITTLE ROCK, Ark.- The Arkansas Blood Institute is reaching out to the public, calling for donors of all types, because of an emergency blood shortage.

 A rare ice storm affecting neighboring Oklahoma has caused additional closures and cancellations, adding to the already critical issues of continuous blood drive cancellations during the COVID-19 pandemic.
 A significant downturn in donations has been a result and has exhausted typical recruitment efforts.